5FB5/FlappyGaben/README.md

 I don't remember exactly, but I think I used "Particle Designer" or something like that for my particle system when score increases

 # Keep in mind!
-The source code is very old, full of various crutches and shit solutions, because it was written, when I was a 16-year-old stupid "coder" :)
+The source code is very old, full of various crutches and shit solutions, because it was written, when I was a 16 years old stupid "coder" :)